 That algorithm seems appealing, but does it work?
-Look at graph G_1 in Figure 15-1.
-It has a vertex of degree 4, and all other vertices have degree 2 or 3.
+Look at graph G_1 in Figure 17.1.
+The diagram shows a vertex cover of G_1 of size 5, but G_1 also has a vertex cover of size 4.
+(Can you find it?)
+G_1 has a vertex of degree 4, and all other vertices have degree 2 or 3.
 But the degree 4 is not part of any smallest vertex cover of G_1 !
 If you are trying to determine whether G_1 has a vertex cover of size at most 4, you will be led astray by selecting the degree 4 vertex.
 Something is wrong with the greedy Vertex Cover algorithm.